AntonyNRM/Email_Intergrity_Checker/README.md

 # Email Integrity Checker

-A powerful PySide6-based desktop application to analyze emails for spoofing, phishing, and red flags.
+A python based desktop application to analyze emails for spoofing, phishing, and red flags.
 It supports both `.eml` file analysis and direct connection to IMAP mailboxes.
 The tool verifies SPF, DKIM, and DMARC records, flags private/internal IPs, and integrates optional threat intelligence using VirusTotal, URLScan, and WHOIS.

 ---